-Why do many gay, lesbian or bi people work with an LGBT counseling professional when it is time to get help?
+Why do many gay, lesbian or bi people work with an LGBTQ counseling professional when it is time to get help?
 Regrettably, not all therapists work comfortably with gay clients.
 And they may not be familiar with the details of life for gay people.
-As a result it may be easier to talk to an LGBT counselor.
+As a result it may be easier to talk to an LGBTQ counselor.

-Much the same as other people, LGBT people experience anxiety, depression or relationship problems.
-And LGBT people can confront special life stressors.
+Much the same as other people, LGBTQ people experience anxiety, depression or relationship problems.
+And LGBTQ people can confront special life stressors.
 Family, dating and relationships.
 Sexuality.
 Drug and alcohol use.
 And work/life balance.
 Any of these can be particular challenges for gay people.
-As a result, LGBT people more often stressed with issues of anxiety, loneliness or social isolation.
+As a result, LGBTQ people more often stressed with issues of anxiety, loneliness or social isolation.

-Most of all, LGBT clients know I understand and support them.
+Most of all, LGBTQ clients know I understand and support them.

 For more than 25 years I’ve worked in private practice as a professional counselor licensed by the State of Georgia.
 I studied at Saint Louis University and Purdue University.
 I received a Master of Science degree in clinical psychology from Purdue.
 In addition, I’m a member of the American Counseling Association and the Metropolitan Atlanta Therapists’ Network.
 I’m also a member of the LGBTQ Therapist Resource in Atlanta.
-And the Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling.
+And the Society for Sexual, Affectional, Intersex and Gender Expansive Identities.

-As an LGBT counseling professional, I am nonjudgmental and compassionate.
+As an LGBTQ counseling professional, I am nonjudgmental and compassionate.
 I love practicing counseling in Atlanta.
 I live and work in a diverse community.
-As a result, my clients include busy professionals and people of varied economic, ethnic or racial backgrounds.
-Also, I work with people who have a variety relationship styles or sexual interests.
+As a result, my clients include busy professionals and people from varied economic, ethnic and racial backgrounds.
+I work with people who have varied relationship styles and sexual interests..

 I want to help.